Examples of Year 4 History homework

 - Don't give your child the answer in order to get a task finished.
 Instead, explain how to look up information or find a word in a dictionary.

 Reading with your child is vital.
 Research shows that it's the single most important thing you can do to help your child's education.
 It's best to read little and often, so try to put aside some time for it every day.
-In Year 4 we ask children to read aloud to an adult, at least four times weekly.
+In Year 4 we ask children to read aloud to an adult, at least three times weekly.

 Children have a reading record which must be filled in each time they read at home.
 Your child must hand in their reading record with their reading books every Monday.

-Written English Homework
+Written English or maths homework

 Homework is an important part of your child’s weekly learning and we urge you to set up a clear routine with your child so they can complete homework by the deadline.
-Children who fail to complete the weekly homework will be asked to attend homework club.
+Children who fail to complete the weekly homework will be asked to attend catch-up club.
 This takes place during the lunch hour.
 Parents of those children who are persistently attending homework club will be invited in to school to meet with the year leader to discuss how we can support you and your child with homework.

 Try more, learn more, achieve more!